 - The mating process in scorpions could take almost an entire day.

-- Scorpions usually hibernate during the winter since they prefer warmer weather.
+- Scorpions usually hibernateiXA state of inactivity or sleep in the animals to conserve energy and survive extreme weather. during the winter since they prefer warmer weather.

 - Scorpions are believed to have been around before the age of the dinosaurs.